MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/avatar-and-object-interactions/interactables.md

 keywords: Microsoft Mesh, object and player interactions, interactables, avatars, anchors, tethers, triggers, trigger volumes, grab, hold, throw
 ---

-# Mesh object and avatar interactions
+# Grab, hold and throw with Interactables

 Mesh Interactables is a system for configuring objects with Unity scripts that defines interaction with an object or avatar behavior at runtime.
 The Interactables package contains scripts of different object types that can be defined.
 When a project runs, it sets up all the necessary prefabs and settings required for objects or the avatar to behave as defined.
 If you intend to use Interactables in [Playmode](../../debug-and-optimize-performance/playmode.md) during content development, include the Playmode Setup prefab in your scene.
 This sets everything up automatically so that all you have to do is click Play to test your objects.
 Note that the IK functionality seen in the Mesh app isn’t available in Playmode.